Monday, September 02, 2019

 "I have those, but I thought more extreme measures might be required."

 The man frowned momentarily.
-Then he reached into the metal floor and pulled a section of piping several feet long, which he held easily at one end.
+Then reached into the floor and pulled a section of piping several feet long, which he held easily at one end.
 "Playtime is over."

-He jabbed the impromptu staff forward, catching Pollock squarely in the chest, sending her flying back into the wall.
-Pollock gasped from the dual impacts, wishing she'd remembered to bring a flak jacket or something.
-The staff was already snapping to the right, where CAP absorbed the strike with two thick forearms.
-The panda slid an inch or two, but no more.
+He jabbed with the impromptu staff, catching Pollock in the chest, driving her into the wall.
+Pollock gasped from the dual impacts, wishing she'd remembered to bring a flak jacket.
+The staff was already snapping to the right, where CAP absorbed the strike on two thick forearms.
+The panda slid an inch, no more.
 They tried shoving back, but the man let his feet sink slightly into the floor and he stopped.

-CAP helped Pollock to her feet, who was confused by the sequence.
+CAP helped Pollock, clearly confused, to her feet.
 "Did he forget to turn intangible?"

 "I altered my aura so I could still hit him.
-Like how I made it so insects don't recognize me as food."
+Like how I make it so insects don't recognize me as food."

 "Setting aside that those two things are nothing alike, why didn't you do that earlier, then?"